MatheoLESNE/MatheoLESNE.github.io/README.md

-# FIRSTNAME FAMILYNAME's Web Site
+# Matheo LESNE's Web Site

-This is served as https://USERNAME.github.io, and the sources are in https://github.com/USERNAME/blogdown.source-USERNAME.
+This is served as https://MatheoLESNE.github.io, and the sources are in https://github.com/MatheoLESNE/blogdown.source-MatheoLESNE.